fossasia/susi_skill_cms/docs/SkillVersionControl.md

 # Skill Version Control in SUSI Skill CMS

 With SUSI Skill CMS, users can browse through all the previous revisions of a skill and roll back to a selected version.
 Users can modify existing skills and push the changes.
 So a skill could have been edited many times by the same or different users and so have many revisions.
-The version control functionalities help users to :
+The version control functionalities help users to:

   - Browse through all the revisions of a selected skill
   - View the content of a selected revision